“The key to harnessing on-stage energy is to use it for music-making purposes”

 Thing is, adrenaline can charge up or undermine our creativity depending on how we handle its effects.

-For veteran performers like me, being under the spotlights actually helps us play at our best.
-For aspiring musicians, though, on-stage adrenaline can unsettle and even overwhelm.
+For skilled performers, the energizing effect of being under the spotlights actually helps us play at our best.
+For student musicians, though, on-stage adrenaline can unsettle and even overwhelm.

 Here are 5 ways that rising performers can channel on-stage energy into creative power.